kirazero17/aws-fcj-workshop-tags/content/1-Preparation/New/_index.md

 ![](../../images/1/new/001.jpg)

-You will now see the created AWS Cloud9 environment in a new tab.
+You will now see the created VSCode Server environment in a new tab.

 ![](../../images/1/new/002.jpg)